SFGuide

 You’ve made it to Good Mong Kok in Chinatown when you see the line down the street.
 The tiny, takeout-only dim sum spot is where we go to load up on siu mai, sesame balls, sticky rice, and char siu bao the size of a newborn baby’s head.
 The best part is that you can get all that for less than the $10 bill you just rescued from the back of your washing machine.
 Order everything in your line of sight and eat it all in the sun at nearby Portsmouth Square.

 Ask a group of people about their favorite burrito in the city, and you'll get at least seven different answers.
 Ask us, and we'll tell you to beeline to Taqueria El Farolito in the Mission.
-The cash-only spot is home to huge, Mission-style burritos that always include perfectly-cooked meat and all the fixings.
-If you're feeling especially hungry, go for the quesadilla suiza with pastor, which is messy and decadent in the best ways.
+The cash-only spot is home to huge, Mission-style burritos that always include perfectly-crisped-up meat and all the gooey fixings.
+The order: a super burrito with carne asada ($9.25), which also leaves room in the budget for a side of chips.

 Next time you find a $10 bill in an old pair of jeans and want to spend it on something worthwhile, order from Golden Boy Pizza.
 The prodigal son of North Beach has excellent signature Sicilian-style slices that are part doughy focaccia and part gooey cheese topped pepperoni, sausage, and clam and garlic sauce.
-These are some of the best pies in town, and at $4-ish a slice, it’s also one of the best deals in the city.
+These are some of the best pizzas in town, and at $4-ish a slice, they're the best value, too.

-If a $7 tray of buttery salmon poke bathed in a spicy mayo sauce sounds enticing to you, stop reading this and head straight to Basa Seafood Express.
-The counter-service spot in the Mission has simple poke, sashimi, and sushi available for takeout, all for less than what you probably spend on coffee in a week.
+If a $7.50 tray of buttery salmon poke bathed in a spicy mayo sauce sounds enticing to you, stop reading this and head straight to Basa Seafood Express.
+The counter-service spot in the Mission has simple poke, sashimi, and sushi available for takeout, and it's all just as good as what you'd get at a fancy sushi spot across town.
+Plus, you'll be in and out for less than what you probably spend on coffee in a week.

 Chase Sapphire Card Ad